0xDBFB7/covidinator/documents/notes/Biology.md

 The elastic sphere model is linear with diameter.

 then the resonant frequency of practically all would be within the sweep we're using.

+interlibrary loan

+hathitrust is good to get the page numbers